tone77/frubee/README.md

 ------------------------------------------------------------------------------
-It's a program for GNU/Linux that connects the client to the router and assign IP address dynamically (to the client on which it's executed), without the use of the DHCP (no DHCP client, no DHCP server).
+It's a program for GNU/Linux that connects the client to the router and assign IP address dynamically (to the client on which it's executed), without the use of the DHCP (no DHCP client, no DHCP server).<br />
 The program (via pppd) also allows connection to the Internet with USB modem sticks or mobile phone plug to the PC with USB (not tested with smartphones).